FugerZuer/dumper/README.md

-# Dumper
+# L3 Dumper

-Dumper is a Frida script to dump L3 CDMs from any Android device.
-Root needed.
+Script to dump L3 CDM from any rooted Android phone.

+## Things to remember

+Does not work on Android 11+.
+On lower Android version you need to check your device Widevine Security Level (to check use application ["DRM Info"](https://play.google.com/store/apps/details?id=com.androidfung.drminfo)).
+Make sure Security Level is L3.
+If it's L1, you need to install a Magisk module called [liboemcrypto-disabler](https://github.com/umylive/liboemcrypto-disabler).

 ## Usage